cindywongdev/DSA-practice/notes/algorithms.md

         * Thus, they are better suited for different types of data sets.

 * Stability
-    * preserves the initial order of a collection
+    * preserves the sorted order of a collection as you complete more iterations
     * allows you to sort by one factor first, and then another, while preserving the order of the first
     * ex. sorting a deck of cards numerically, and THEN sorting them by suits
         * end result of a stable sort: they would be divided into groups by suits, and each group would be sorted numerically